-It’s not about how fast or far you can go.
-It’s about connection, consistency and conversations.
+It’s not about how fast or far you go.

 Your K's your way

 Choose a distance that’s achievable – remember there are 31 days in July.
-You can do it alone, but we want you to deepen connections, so we’re asking you to reach out and share the challenge.
+You can do it alone, but K's is really about connection so we suggest you to reach out and share the challenge.

 Keep it consistent

 You can connect to Strava or Fitbit, or log in your K’s manually to show your progress.
 We want to help you form a consistent, healthy habit, so we’ll support you every step of the way.
 Our resources page has top tips to keep you on track, and we'll email you inspiration and encouragement.
 You can also join our Facebook group to connect with your fellow participants!

 K’s for R U OK? is an opportunity for you to connect with others and build good habits.
 Ask for support and share your progress with us (#ksforruok) and the world!
 You’re doing something epic.
 Be proud and share it out LOUD.
 Every step you take and every conversation you have brings us closer to a world where we’re connected and protected from suicide.

 Meg discovered K’s for R U OK? in 2022 and it changed her life!